 Lots of popular artists are making a nice profit, some have such a dedicated clientele and reputation that they have to put people on a waiting list of weeks, sometimes months.
 Tattooing is a huge business and big money is out there, however, the reality is it is just a tiny part of the whole picture.

 Skills You Need

 Dealing with people will be your everyday job and you have to be good at it.
 The truth is, half the job is interacting with clients.
 In order to customize tattoo designs based on his or her preferences, you will have to listen carefully to the customer.
-Developing strong customer relations skills can help you in many ways.
+Developing strong customer relation skills can help you in many ways.
 Many clients may be nervous or anxious about getting a tattoo and your interactive skills could put them at ease.

 Use a Tattoo Machine

 Always remember to use a correct angle.
 In order for the ink to be inserted in the skin layer properly, you must hold your equipment in a 45° angle.
 There is a high risk that the ink will leak out from the puncture in the skin, this might happen if you hold the machine too much of a vertical angle.
 Avoid the too horizontal angle also.
 There is a risk that should you miss the correct position of the design, it will result in a failed tattoo attempt.